SQream/sqream_docs/operational_guides/access_control_departmental_example.rst

    CREATE  ROLE  hoover;
    GRANT  LOGIN  TO  hoover;
-   GRANT  PASSWORD  'mintchip'  TO hoover;
    GRANT  CONNECT  ON  DATABASE  my_database  TO  hoover;
    GRANT my_schema_security_officers TO hoover;

-.. todo:
-   create some example users
-   show that they have the right permission try out the with admin option. we can't really do a security officer because only superusers can create users and logins. see what can be done need 1-2 users in each group, for at least 2 schemas/departments this example will be very big just to show what this setup can do ...
-   example: a security officer for a department which will only have
-     read only access to a schema can only get that with admin option access granted to them

 After this setup: